-Every year, millions of people across the globe resolve to do better in the coming year.
+Every year, millions of people write New Year’s Resolutions.
+They resolve to do better in the coming year.
 Here are 7 ways to make those New Year’s Resolutions stick.

 They promise themselves that come January 1, they will eat more healthfully, lose weight, exercise more, de-clutter their home (we can help with that — watch for our Easy Steps to an Organized Life in 31 Days released today on Kindle and on paperback in a few days), learn a new skill, and more.